SystemsApproach/tcpcc/design.rst

 turn next to evaluating how various algorithms treat different workloads.
-In particular, we are interested in the question of *size fairness*, that is, how a given algorithm treats back-to-back 10-KB or 1-MB RPC calls when they have to compete with an ongoing streams-based flows.
+In particular, we are interested in the question of *size fairness*, that is, how a given algorithm treats back-to-back 10-KB or 1-MB RPC calls when they have to compete with an ongoing stream-based flows.
 Some example results are shown in :numref:`Figure %s
 <fig-graph_8b>` (1-MB RPCs) and :numref:`Figure %s <fig-graph_8c>`
 (10-KB RPCs).
 The figures show the performance of five different